Toxicturtle/daniela-rohr/README.md

 You can click the Preview link to take a look at your changes.
 --->
 About me:

-Dani (She/hers)
-Open minded.
-Empath.
-Lucid dreamer.
- Space traveler.
-Gymlover.
-Student.
-❤️ And completely unknown of all this here.
+❤️ I am completely new to the topic and hopefully will learn fast.
-Please be gentle and Have mery❤️🙏
+Please be gentle with me and Have some mery❤️🙏
-Grizzly bear hug and take care.
+Grizzly bear hug and love to all .